richpl/PyBasic/README.md

 * *rock_scissors_paper.bas* - A BASIC implementation of the rock-paper-scissors game.

-*Note that you cannot simply load these programs from the text files.
-They must be entered line by line into the interpreter.
-The program can then be saved and reloaded using the* **SAVE** and **LOAD** *commands as described above.
-Of course, this is no more inconvenient than saving a program to cassette tape and reloading it, as we all would have done in the 1980s!*

 ## Informal grammar definition

 **ABS**(*numerical-expression*) - Calculates the absolute value of the result of *numerical-expression*